-Cancer & Chemo Almost Killed Me In January 2007.
+Cancer and Chemotherapy Almost Killed Me In January 2007.

 My name is Peggy Sue Roberts of Southern California, USA.
 (Chemo took my hair after the first treatment.)